 Using advanced radiation detection systems, we can seek out explosives and nuclear weapons being smuggled in shipping containers.
 Nuclear engineers combine sources and detectors that use penetrating radiation that not only can see objects through thick shields, but can also determine the composition of the items inside.
 Additionally, they use machine learning and artificial intelligence to combine the signals from these systems for even more insight.

-Our curriculum starts with the deepest physics and math base in the College of Engineering to prepare our graduates for careers with constantly evolving technologies based on the newest scientific discoveries.
+Our curriculum starts with an Introduction to Nuclear Engineering designed for first year students to learn about a variety of technical nuclear topics and also to engage with some societal challenges.
+Later on, the curriculum focuses on the deepest physics and math base in the College of Engineering to prepare our graduates for careers with constantly evolving technologies based on the newest scientific discoveries.
 We transition from these fundamentals to more applied topics in radiation transport, thermal systems, materials science, imaging and detectors, while students build skills in computational modeling and simulation.
 All of our students also take at least one course that offers an experience with the UW Nuclear Reactor.
 Students in the radiation sciences option will complete their degree with graduate courses from the internationally recognized Medical Physics program.
 This interdisciplinary degree program overlaps with other engineering disciplines, allowing our graduates to transition into a variety of industries and careers.

 Small class sizes allow students and professors to get to know each other in a supportive learning community starting in their first year.
 Many students participate in undergraduate research across one of the biggest research portfolios in the College of Engineering.
 Faculty collaborations with companies in nuclear science and technology—both established and newcomers, as well as the country’s national laboratories—provide a professional network that helps students find internships and launch their careers.

-Whatever path our graduates choose to pursue, our educational objectives for the nuclear engineering and engineering mechanics programs are to allow them to:
+Whatever path our graduates choose to pursue, our educational objectives for the nuclear engineering program are to allow them to:

-- Exhibit strong performance and continuous development in problem-solving, leadership, teamwork, and communication, initially applied to nuclear engineering or engineering mechanics, and demonstrating an unwavering commitment to excellence.
+- Exhibit strong performance and continuous development in problem-solving, leadership, teamwork, and communication, initially applied to nuclear engineering, and demonstrating an unwavering commitment to excellence.

 - Demonstrate continuing commitment to, and interest in, his or her training and education, as well as those of others.